Nyerguds/MobiusMapEditor/README.md

 ### Features added by Rampastring:

-* Downsized menu graphics by a user-configurable factor so you can see more placeable object types at once on sub-4K monitors.
+* Downsized tool graphics by a user-configurable factor so you can see more placeable object types at once on sub-4K monitors.
 * Improved zoom levels.
 * Fixed a couple of crashes.
-* Made tool windows remember their previous position, size and other settings upon closing and re-opening them.
+* Made tool windows remember their previous position upon closing and re-opening them.
 * Replaced drop-downs with list boxes in object type selection dialogs to allow switching between objects with fewer clicks.

-### Features and fixes by Nyerguds (so far):
+### Features and fixes by Nyerguds:

 v1.4.0.0:

 * Fixed overlay height overflow bug in Rampa's new UI.
-* Fixed tiles list duplicating every time the "Map" tool window is opened in Rampa's version.
+* Fixed map tiles list duplicating every time the "Map" tool window is opened in Rampa's version.
 * Split off internal overlay type "decoration", used for pavements and civilian buildings.
 * Added CONC and ROAD pavement.
 They have no graphics, but at least now they are accepted by the editor and not discarded as errors.
 * Sorted all items in the lists (except map tiles) by key, which is usually a lot more straightforward.